Eye health and running away from help

 Our Vision Guardians play an extremely important part in educating the community.
-They identify people who need treatment and counsel them to take up the services that are available.
-(Which in most instances are free!)
+They identify people who need treatment and counsel them to take up the services that are available, which in most instances are free!

 Furthermore they accompany patients to the hospital to provide a familiar and comforting presence.
-(Read more about the amazing Vision Guardians here!)

-Vision Guardians are on the front-lines eliminating taboo and shame surrounding eye-health.
+Vision Guardians are on the front lines eliminating taboo and shame surrounding eye health.
 And they play a vital role in ensuring people access their post-operative care.

 Visiting the various part of the project, I was most encouraged by how inclusive the services were.

 Amazingly, our partner organises for eye-screenings to compliment access to services.
 They assist people with disabilities to access disability pensions and government support.
-And, our partner even helps people submit their paperwork!
+And our partner even helps people submit their paperwork!